 Our campus facilities give you hands-on experience with the latest classroom technology and provide you with first-hand knowledge of clinical settings and the cutting-edge technology available for counselors.

 You can benefit from a counseling accreditation that streamlines licensing requirements for mental health counselors and opens doors to working for federal government programs.
 If you’re on the education track, you can sharpen your skills in the classroom with many teaching practice opportunities, such as Northeast Nebraska Teaching Academy (NENTA), our one-of-a-kind substitute teacher program.

 We provide many avenues for you to gain an edge on other teacher and counselor candidates by ensuring you have quality work experience before graduation.
 Many of our students have jobs lined up before they even walk across the stage to get their diploma.

-“The School of Education and Counseling provides student-centered programming that prepares quality and effective professionals to work in school, counseling, and human service settings.
+“The School of Education and Behavioral Sciences provides student-centered programming that prepares quality and effective professionals to work in school, counseling, and human service settings.
 Through our clinically-based professional programming that intentionally blends academic coursework with practical fieldwork, our students graduate ready to change lives.
 Wayne State College’s educator preparation and counseling programs are nationally recognized.
 We are excited to work with you!”

 Dr. Nicholas Shudak

-Dean of the School of Education and Counseling
+Dean of the School of Education and Behavioral Sciences

 - Art (K-12)